tssmetanko/rxt16b/nagiosQL_api/README.md

 nagiosQL API
 ======
+The nagiosQL API provides interface to manage nagiosQL remotely via http POST and GET requests

 ####do_config_l.php####

-The nagiosQL API provides interface to manage nagiosQL via http POST and GET requests.
-Basically nagiosQL do not have this feature, it have only local command line interface.
+Basically nagiosQL do not have feature for remote management via API, it have only local command line interface.
 The PHP script "scripts/do_config_l.php" based on the "scripts/do_config.php" and provides features for remote managing of nagiosQL.

 You can use this like in BASH block follow